.02 Definitions.

 (5) “Advance directive” means:

-(a) A witnessed written document, voluntarily executed by the declarant consistent with the requirements of Health-General Article, Title 5, Subtitle 6, Annotated Code of Maryland; or
+(a) A written or electronic document, voluntarily executed by the declarant consistent with the requirements of Health-General Article, Title 5, Subtitle 6, Annotated Code of Maryland; or

 (b) A witnessed oral statement, made by the declarant consistent with the provisions of the Health-General Article, Title 5, Subtitle 6, Annotated Code of Maryland.

-(7) "Alzheimer's special care unit" means a secured or segregated special unit or program specifically designed for individuals with dementia, including a probable or confirmed diagnosis of Alzheimer's disease or a related disorder.
+(6) “Alzheimer’s Special Care Unit” means a secured or separated special unit specifically designed for individuals with any type of dementia, including a probable or confirmed diagnosis of Alzheimer’s disease and related dementias.

-(a) Designated by the licensee to oversee the day-to-day operation of the assisted living program; and
+(a) Designated by an assisted living program to oversee the overall and day-to-day operation of the assisted living program; and

 (b) Responsible for the duties set forth in Regulation .15 of this chapter.

-(a) "Assisted living program" means a residential or facility-based program that provides housing and supportive services, supervision, personalized assistance, health-related services, or a combination of these services to meet the needs of individuals who are unable to perform, or who need assistance in performing, the activities of daily living or instrumental activities of daily living, in a way that promotes optimum dignity and independence for the individuals.
+(a) “Assisted living program” means a residential or facility-based program for two or more residents that provides housing and supportive services, supervision, personalized assistance, health-related services, or a combination of these services to meet the needs of individuals who are unable to perform, or who need assistance in performing, the activities of daily living or instrumental activities of daily living, in a way that promotes optimum dignity and independence for the individuals.

 (b) “Assisted living program” does not include:

-(i) A nursing home, as defined under Health-General Article, §19-301, Annotated Code of Maryland;
+(i) A nursing facility, as defined under Health-General Article, §19-301, Annotated Code of Maryland;

 (ii) A State facility, as defined under Health-General Article, §10-101, Annotated Code of Maryland;